klandermans/hacksqlserverbackup/README.md

 ## Description

-BAK2SQLite is an open-source project aiming to decrypt and convert SQL Server backup files (.bak) into a SQLite database.
+This is an open-source project aiming to decrypt and convert SQL Server backup files (.bak) into a SQLite database.
 This tool provides a streamlined solution for transforming cumbersome SQL Server backups into a more accessible and compatible format, enabling further analysis and processing without reliance on closed Microsoft technologies.

 ## Background